Travelling to Europe? Run a blog? This guide can help you find sponsors and travel Europe for free.

 I guess not!

 As I always say, if they aren’t contacting you, why not you contact them.
-Send them an email introducing your blog and tell them about your blog’s reach, and how it can help them redirect your readers to their website and social media accounts.
+Send them an email introducing your blog, tell them about your blog’s efficiency, and how it can help them redirect your readers to their website and social media accounts, and eventually, to their destination.
 Do not forget to share a Media Kit though.
 [Read: How To Prepare A Media Kit For Your Travel Blog]

 Tips To Find Sponsors For Your Blogging Trip To Europe

 Europe is a big fish market for bloggers when it comes to FAM trips, or bartering with brands.
-Because the entire continent depends on tourism, and almost eveyone in the tourism market here has enough money to market themselves.
-I found it relatively easier to find hostels interested in offering me a place to stay, and even pay a little, all I had to do was promote them in return.
-A few tourism boards, if couldn’t completely sponsor me, did so partially by offering me free travel in their city, city maps, dinner coupons etc.
+Because most of the countries in the entire continent depend on tourism, and almost everyone in the tourism market in Europe has enough money for promotion.
+I found it relatively easier to find hotels interested in offering me a place to stay, and even pay a little, all I had to do was promote them in return.
+A few tourism boards, if couldn’t completely sponsor me, did so partially by offering me free travel in their city, in terms of a free hotel or a mobility ticket or dinner coupons etc.

 1) In Europe local and country tourism boards actively promote their destination, so write to the tourism board of the city you’re travelling to.
 I’ve personally found that local tourism boards (like Frankfurt or Stuttgart tourism board) are often more interested in working with bloggers than the country tourism board (like the tourism board of Germany).
 And if they do work with bloggers, they work with top bloggers.
 So start writing to local tourism boards.

-Then, if you are looking for a way to cover your travel costs inside Europe.
-FlixBus (an international bus service in Europe) and EuRail (the international railway service in Europe) for example, are actively working with bloggers from across the world at this moment.
+Then, next is looking for a way to cover your travel costs inside Europe.
+FlixBus (an international bus service in Europe) and EuRail (the international railway service in Europe) for example, actively work with bloggers from across the world.
 I was helped by Flixbus for instance.
-What’s better is, when you produce any content on your blog or social media, it even gets a share by these biggies, which means a Facebook post which shared your 3000+ followers on Facebook, if shared by Flixbus on their Facebook page, can reach to 1.3 million Facebook fans of Flixbus.
+What’s better is, when you produce any content on your blog or social media, it even gets a share by these biggies, which means a Facebook post which you shared your 3000+ followers on Facebook, if shared by Flixbus on their Facebook page, can reach to 1.3 million Facebook fans of Flixbus.